All » Google Meet » Google Meet vs Zoom: An In-Depth Comparison

 Google Meet

 Google Meet has end-to-end encryption along with a number of other security and privacy features.
-According to Google, the fact that meet runs entirely in the browser, “limits the attack surface for Meet and the need to push out frequent security patches on end-user machines.”
+According to Google, the fact that Meet runs entirely in the browser, “limits the attack surface for Meet and the need to push out frequent security patches on end-user machines.”

 Frequently Asked Questions